-The same question three ways
+Example: The same scenario question three ways

 What's the difference between a quiz question, a mini-scenario with poor feedback, and a strong scenario question?
 Compare these versions of the same data-security question and discover an unusual use for a Chipmunks CD.

-A deeper look at “showing” feedback
+Example: A deeper look at "showing" feedback

 I've just made a decision in your scenario.
 Should you now tell me what I did right or wrong, or just show me the consequence of my decision?